exploringfinance/AWS_RShiny_wAPI/README.md

   * R, RStudio, Shiny Server, Postgres DB, and Docker
   * Securing the server (1 minute)
   * Configuring the software (1 minute)
+* Creating a data feed API (3 minutes)
 * Hosting a very basic Shiny App (2 minutes)

-* Creating a data feed API (3 minutes)
+The biggest time constraing is the time it akes to install the software.
 I will link to detailed instructions for all of these steps, but will provide some basic steps that a technical user can follow.

 ## Setting up an AWS Server